AuraProgramming/RNGTester/README.md

 # RNGTester
-A Small (1-74KB) File to test RNG.
-This was created for skyblock, but can be used for other purposes.
+A Small (1-74KB) File to test your RNG.
+This was created for Hypixel Skyblock, but can be used for other purposes.